Skip to main content

 The practical effect is simple.
 If you misread the branch, you waste time on the wrong fix.
 A user stuck on phone verification does not need a government-ID explainer first.
 A user seeing a payment modal does not need region speculation first.
 A user who already passed verification but still lost access does not need to repeat the same verification step as if enforcement were only an unfinished verification problem.

-That is also why this page stays narrow.
-It is not a privacy essay, not a workaround tutorial, and not a general guide to every Claude access path.
-It is a decision map for the prompt in front of you right now.
+The scope stays narrow for that reason.
+This is not a privacy essay, a workaround tutorial, or a general map of every Claude access path.
+The useful job is a decision map for the prompt in front of you right now.

 If Claude asks for your phone number at account creation